Escitalopram (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bleeding problems, kidney disease, liver disease, heart disease, hyponatremia (low sodium in the blood), or a history of seizure disorder (such as epilepsy) or mania.
-Tell your doctor if you have a history of neuroleptic malignant syndrome (NMS) or serotonin syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, glaucoma, heart disease, or a seizure disorder.

 Possible Side Effects While Using This Medicine